afrisiringo/Covid19-ExlporatoryDataAnalysisUsingSqlServer/README.md

 The data covers the time range from January 2020 to April 2021.

+## Getting Started
+To run the analysis, you'll need access to a SQL server instance and the datasets `CovidDeaths.xlsx` and `CovidVaccinations.xlsx`.
+The SQL scripts used for analysis are available in `COVID-19-EDA with SQL Server.sql`

 ## Analysis
 The EDA covers the following aspects: